Aseel-AbuKmail/MIT-CDS/README.md

 # MIT-CDS
-This repo includes all of things about MIT Data Science and Computer Science Certificate Program This program conisite of two parts:
+This repo includes all of things about MIT Data Science and Computer Science Certificate Program.
+This program conisite of two parts:

 First Phase: Emerging Talent Foundations Track: